-Emission standards for engines and vehicles, including emission standards for greenhouse gas (GHG) emissions, are established by the US Environmental Protection Agency (EPA).
-The EPA authority to regulate engine emissions—and the air quality in general—is based on the Clean Air Act, most recently amended in 1990.
+Federal Standards.
+US federal emission standards for engines and vehicles, including emission standards for greenhouse gas (GHG) emissions, are established by the US Environmental Protection Agency (EPA).
+The EPA authority to regulate engine emissions—and the air quality in general—is based on the Clean Air Act (CAA), most recently amended in 1990.

 Fuel economy standards are developed by the National Highway Traffic Safety Administration (NHTSA), an agency within the US Department of Transportation (DOT).

 The development of engine emission standards occurs according to the procedures of the US rulemaking process.
 New regulations are first published as proposed rules.
 Following a period of public discussion, the new rule is finalized and signed into law.
 New regulatory proposals and regulations are published in the Federal Register.
 Consolidated regulations become a part of the Code of Federal Regulations (CFR).

 California Standards.
 The State of California has the right to adopt its own emission regulations, which are often more stringent than the federal rules.
 Engine and vehicle emission regulations are adopted by the California Air Resources Board (ARB), a regulatory body within the California EPA.

 California is the only state vested with the authority to develop its own emission regulations.
 Other states have a choice to either implement the federal emission standards, or else to adopt California requirements (CAA section 177).

 The following categories of new engines and/or vehicles are subject to emission standards in the USA:

 - Cars and Light Trucks: Tier 1 | Tier 2 | Tier 3 | California

 - Heavy-Duty Truck and Bus Engines